iluvadev/PocketBaseClient/README.md

 The only thing that you need is [pbcodegen](doc/pbcodegen.md).
 Download the latest version from the [Releases section](https://github.com/iluvadev/PocketBaseClient-csharp/releases), and follow the process.

-In less than 1 minute, you will have a customized ORM in c# for your PocketBase application, your own PocketBaseClient.
+In less than 1 minute you will have a customized ORM in c# for your PocketBase application, your own PocketBaseClient.

 More information in [pbcodegen](doc/pbcodegen.md)